 Love is not a gushy feeling.
 It is an action word.

 When we sign the adoption decree, it means the child is part of the family, it does not mean that family is part of the child.
-Yesterday, I talked about ‘faith without works’ and Abraham.
-He believed God and it was accounted to him as righteousness, he had an account labeled ‘righteous’.
-When we adopt, we have an account labeled ‘family’ and we have to put works into that account in order for a child begin to love us back.
+Through the history of Abraham, we learn about “faith without works.”
+He believed God and it was accounted to him as righteousness, he had an account labeled “righteous.”
+When we adopt/foster, we have an account labeled “family” and we have to put works into that account in order for a child begin to love us back.
 When I say love, I’m not talking about chubby toddler arms wrapping around my neck giving me a hug (that is wonderful), I’m talking about believing, trusting that Mom and Dad will meet the child’s needs.
 It’s the kind of love that says, “I feel secure, I know you are there for me.”